-In addition, graduate candidates enrolled in EDCE 3600C Theatre for Youth and Young Audiences create curriculum guides and facilitating pre show workshops and post show discussions with 3rd – 5th grade students.
+In addition, graduate candidates enrolled in EDCE 3600C Theatre for Youth and Young Audiences create resource guides and facilitate pre show workshops and post show discussions with 3rd – 5th grade students.

 Harlem Children's Theatre Festival

-Candidates enrolled in EDCE 4400C Arts Integration: Theatre and Related Arts in the Curriculum (Pre K-6) and EDCE 3600C Theatre for Youth and Young fully produce an afternoon community festival for families to come and experience and participate in the joy of theatre.
-Candidates in the program produce original Theatre for Youth and the Very Young while families also enjoy opportunities to build and play with masks and puppets, explore the dress up corner, play musical instruments, participate in sing-a-longs and learn basic theatre skills.
+Candidates enrolled in EDCE 4400C Arts Integration: Theatre and Related Arts in the Curriculum and EDCE 3600C Theatre for Youth and Young fully produce a community theatre festival for families to come and experience and participate in the joy of theatre.
+Candidates in the program produce Theatre for Youth and the Very Young while families also enjoy opportunities to build and play with masks and puppets, explore the dress up corner, play musical instruments, participate in sing-a-longs and learn basic theatre skills.

 Devising Theatre with the Community